krahets/hello-algo/en/docs/chapter_hashing/hash_algorithm.md

 | Security Level  | Low, has been successfully attacked             | Low, has been successfully attacked | High                                                              | High                         |
 | Applications    | Abandoned, still used for data integrity checks | Abandoned                           | Cryptocurrency transaction verification, digital signatures, etc. | Can be used to replace SHA-2 |

-# Hash values in data structures
+# Hash Values in Data Structures

 We know that the keys in a hash table can be of various data types such as integers, decimals, or strings.
 Programming languages usually provide built-in hash algorithms for these data types to calculate the bucket indices in the hash table.
 Taking Python as an example, we can use the `hash()` function to compute the hash values for various data types.